tphummel/blog/_posts/2016-01-04-double-dash-analysis-part-1.md

 {% endfor %}
 </tbody></table>

 **Toadette**, **Diddy Kong**, **Toad**, **Koopa**, **Browser Jr.**, and **Paratroopa** were picked in all 500 races.
 Beyond those, the strategies vary.
-It is interesting to see you were better off having the heavyweight **Waluigi** in your kart than lightweights Bowser Jr. or Paratroopa.
+It is interesting to see you may be better off having the heavyweight **Waluigi** in your kart than lightweights Bowser Jr. or Paratroopa.

 Double Dash's title feature is having two characters in each kart.
-Each could carry one item and they could be rotated between the front and rear seats.
+Each character can carry one item and they are rotated between the front and rear seats.
 Looking at common combinations adds additional color.

 __Most Common Driver Pairs__ (min.
 50 races)